rahulsm27/Case_Studies/README.md

 ## CASE STUDY 4 -> Insights from Failed Orders for a taxi company

-- Investigate resaons for orders that did not completed successfully, i.e., the customer didn't end up getting a car.
+- Investigate reasons for orders that were not completed successfully, i.e., the customer didn't end up getting a car.

+- Good for practising operations time columns

+- Read the README.md file in the case study folder for details